Burstall/hedera-SC-lazy-lotto/scripts/interactions/LazyLotto/admin/examples/README.md

   ]
 }
 ```
-- Combines FT with one or more NFT collections
+- Combines FT (human-readable amount) with one or more NFT collections

 ## NFT Collection Variations